-RSA has signed contracts, to dispose £834m of UK legacy insurance liabilities to Enstar Group Limited (‘Enstar’).
+RSA signs contracts to dispose £834m of UK legacy insurance liabilities to Enstar Group Limited (‘Enstar’)

 The transaction initially takes the form of a reinsurance agreement, to be effective at 31 December 2016, which substantially1 effects economic transfer, to be followed by completion of a subsequent legal transfer of the business.